Skip to content

 Navigate again to http://127.0.0.1:44777, it should display the text: "GET Example".

-To verify that the post_example request handler is handling POST requests, use a tool to generate a POST HTTP request at the server's address.
-For example, using curl:
+To verify that the post_example request handler is handling POST requests, make a POST HTTP request at the server's address.
+For example, using curl or PowerShell:

 curl -X POST http://127.0.0.1:44777